KZGlobalTeam/map-images/README.md

 # MAP IMAGES
-> Thanks to Ocelot, Bacon for providing images
+> Thanks to Ocelot, Bacon, Mark, Syuks for providing images

 Actual map images will be located in the [images](./images) folder.